Consensys/doc.rollups/docs/Concepts/High-Availability.md

 ![High availability](../Images/HighAvailability.png)

 All incoming operations such as money order creations, money order redemptions, and account redemptions are replicated to all operator instances.
-Operations are replicated using Kafka streams, the operator's manager saves incoming operations to a Kafka topic (`pending-operations) `before forwarding to the engine.
+Operations are replicated using Kafka streams;.
+The operator's manager saves incoming operations to a Kafka topic (`pending-operations`) before forwarding to the engine.

 Each instance saves the incoming operation in its own Kafka topic, and the other instance replays the